Geoff Wraith: Club career

-Geoff Wraith made his début for Wakefield Trinity against Castleford at Belle Vue, Wakefield during May 1963, he played his last match for Wakefield Trinity (in his second spell) when came out of retirement to play 1-game during his period as coach of Wakefield Trinity, he transferred from Wakefield Trinity to Norths Devils, he transferred from Norths Devils to Castleford, he made his début for Castleford in the 10-25 defeat by Leeds in the 1975 BBC2 Floodlit Trophy preliminary round match during the 1975–76 season at Headingley Rugby Stadium, Leeds on Wednesday 24 September 1975, and he played his last match for Castleford during March 1983.
+Geoff Wraith made his début for Wakefield Trinity against Castleford at Belle Vue, Wakefield during May 1963, he played his last match for Wakefield Trinity (in his second spell) when came out of retirement to play 1-game during his period as coach of Wakefield Trinity, he transferred from Wakefield Trinity to Norths Devils, he transferred from Norths Devils to Castleford, he made his début for Castleford in the 10-25 defeat by Leeds in the 1975 BBC2 Floodlit Trophy preliminary round match during the 1975–76 season at Headingley, Leeds on Wednesday 24 September 1975, and he played his last match for Castleford during March 1983.

 Coaching career

 Club career

 Geoff Wraith was the coach of Wakefield Trinity from February 1984 to May 1984.

 Quote

 "On Mondays which I set aside for developing skills and positional play, there were sometimes only four or five players turning up.
-From the others I’d get excuses like 'My wife was having a Tupperware party'."
+From the others I'd get excuses like 'My wife was having a Tupperware party'."
 Geoff Wraith, on his resignation as coach of Wakefield Trinity.